Profile information Account settings

 What is inheritance tax?

-Inheritance tax (IHT) is a UK-wide tax that must be paid on estates (ie money, property and possessions) valued above a certain amount.
+Inheritance tax (IHT) is a UK-wide tax that must be paid on estates (ie money, property, and possessions left by someone who has died) valued above a certain amount.

-IHT must be paid on any assets received as gifts in a will.
-You may also have to pay IHT on any gifts that you receive within the 7 years preceding the death of the person who made the gift.
-The amount of IHT due for gifts is calculated on a sliding scale, depending on how long before death the gift was made.
+IHT must be paid on any assets received as gifts in a Will.
+You may also have to pay IHT on any gifts that you receive during the 7 years preceding the death of the person who made the gift.
+The amount of IHT due for gifts is calculated on a sliding scale, depending on how long before death a gift was made.

 For more information on IHT, including the current rates and rules for calculating and paying IHT, read Inheritance tax.